snipsco/snips-javascript-toolkit/README.md

 Automatically rebuilds and run the Snips action on file change.

+You can debug the action by connecting a debugger to the 9229 port.
+Check [the node.js website](https://nodejs.org/de/docs/guides/debugging-getting-started/) for more details.

 #### `snips-toolkit test [files]`

 Runs your test suite with [jest](https://jestjs.io/).